Tag Archives: chatgpt

 Based on an October 10, 2025 conversation between Michael Herman and ChatGPT.

-I feel the following doesn’t match 100% with what is presented in the book #Reshuffle but there are a few interesting tidbits.
+I feel the following doesn’t match 100% with what is presented in the book #Reshuffle but there are a few interesting parallels.

 🧩 1.
 Background: What the “Reshuffle” Model Means